ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-21-meeting-electron-js.md

 5. [new Tray](https://www.electronjs.org/docs/api/tray#new-trayimage)
 6. [tray.setContextMenu](https://www.electronjs.org/docs/api/tray#traysetcontextmenumenu)

 You should pay attention to some options and methods that can be special for the platform.
 If you want to show dynamic menu in tray, you need to create a pattern with renewed data and install it again.
-Talking about icon in tray, you need to be sure that the object that will bring *[new Tray()](https://www.electronjs.org/docs/api/tray#new-trayimage)* back wasn’t deleted by trash collector.
+Talking about icon in tray, you need to be sure that the object that will bring *[new Tray()](https://www.electronjs.org/docs/api/tray#new-trayimage)* back wasn't deleted by trash collector.
 It seems that junior developers face it so often that it is even described in the documents.

 ### **Condition:** Condition between Main Process and Render Process